-Bronson McClelland is a college athlete based in Athens, TX.
+Bronson McClelland is a college athlete based in Mississippi.
 McClelland currently plays as QB for the Trinity Valley Community College Cardinals.

 Bronson McClelland lives and breathes football.
 Not only is the sport a passion that he hopes to pursue professionally, but it’s also what acts as his guiding light.
 McClelland’s athleticism has inspired the framework for his approach to everything from his studies at Trinity Valley Community College to his everyday life.
 That framework is made up of the concepts of Human Motivation Theory, Mental Toughness and Sports Motivation.

 Bronson McClelland has played as QB for the Trinity Valley Community College (TVCC) Cardinals since 2021.
 In his time with the Cardinals, McClelland has enjoyed various achievements on the field; many of which are featured in the highlights of his 24/7 Sports profile.
 Only half way through his time with the Cardinals, McClelland looks forward to making more memorable plays out on the field with his team.
 The QB intends to pursue his career as a college athlete further beyond junior college, after completing his studies at Trinity Valley CC.
 The TVCC Cardinals compete within the National Junior College Athletic Association (NJCAA) league, as well as the NJCAA Southwest Junior College Football Conference.